mattstevens/RoutingHTTPServer/README.md

         [response respondWithString:@"Hello!"];
     }

-The RouteRequest and RouteResponse headers show what's available through these objects.
-Responses can respond with an NSString or NSData object, a path to a file, or an existing HTTPResponse class.
+RouteResponses can respond with an NSString or NSData object, a path to a file, or an existing HTTPResponse class.
 Responses can also be empty as long as a status code or custom header is set.
 For example, to perform a redirect:

     [http get:@"/old" withBlock:^(RouteRequest *request, RouteResponse *response) {
         [response setStatusCode:302]; // or 301